 I discovered the hard way that efficiency is only a valuable trait when matched with effectiveness, clear guidance from an employer, and deliberate and achievable goals.

-Mistake #5: Efficiency Over EffectivenessAnother past employee of mine once prided herself on efficiency.
-For instance, she ordered an extra hundred event brochures for future events and saw this decision as forward-thinking efficiency.
 Unfortunately, there were no further events planned.
-Plus, she neglected to notice that the brochure's cover prominently displayed the title and dates of a specific event, making it impossible to use the extras in the future.
+Plus, she neglected to notice that the brochure's cover prominently displayed the title and dates of a specific and PAST event!
+These outdated covers made it impossible to use these brochures in the future.
 Ouch!

-Checking things off a list releases dopamine in the brain and often makes people feel good about themselves, but efficiency is only as good as one's decision-making.
+Checking things off a list releases dopamine in the brain and often makes people feel good about themselves, but efficiency is only as valuable as one's decision-making and effectiveness.

 MISTAKE #5: Ignoring Market Trends.